martintoreilly/Pyhiveapi/CONTRIBUTING.md

 We are not aware of UK address data reserved for test or example purposes.
 For the purposes of test data for this project, we will create addresses with a fake street address line of the format `<user_number> User Street` but using the data for for [Buckingham Palace, London](https://checkmypostcode.uk/sw1a1aa) for the remaining fields (Buckingham Palance is the London residence of the queen of the United Kingdom).

+#### Schedule data
+Using real schedule data from individual's own homes can provide information about when someone tends to be at home.

 ### Example fake data
 Altogether this results in fake data of the following format, with `<user_number>` replaced with the user number wherever it appears.